discretize/discretize-guides/fractals/silent-surf/index.md

 Corrupted First Mate Dolus is a simple fight that has two main mechanics.
 When Dolus appears he is untargatable while he does his first attack, Dread Visage.
 A large eye will appear above his head, when you see this turn your character model to face away to avoid getting <Condition name="Fear" text="Feared"/>.
 Thess will be knocked off the platform and the fight will begin.

 Dolus will now be targetable and start casting Frightening Speed (the numbers attack).
 Each player will be marked with a number and get an expanding AoE around them.
-Spread out making sure to not stand in another players circle and after a short period Dolus will dash to each player in order attacking them.
+Spread out making sure to not stand in another players circle and after a short period Dolus will dash to each player in ascending order attacking them.
 Dolus has a small defiance bar, which when broken will <Control name="Stun"/> him, cancelling his current attack and in higher dps groups, allow you to stack and ignore the numbers mechanic, killing Dolus before he has a chance to cast anything else.

+Once you have finished the fight, take the _Mistlock Singularity_ to reset your cooldowns, interact with the box of leftover supplies which will give you <Skill name="Parachute" text="1 Parachute"/> and jump off the edge to find the final boss platform.
+If you need to go back through the fractal for any reason, before jumping feel fee to take the portal which will take you back to previous checkpoints.
 <Grid>
 <GridItem sm="6">
 <GifPlayer caption="Dread Visage mechanic"/>